How to Become a Licensed Practical Nurse (LPN)

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

-Steps to Becoming a Licensed Practical Nurse
+Steps to Becoming an LPN

 - 1

-Earn an LPN/LVN credential
+Earn an LPN/LVN Credential from an Accredited Program

 - 2

-Pass the NCLEX-PN Exam to Receive LPN Licensure
+Pass the NCLEX-PN to Receive LPN Licensure:

 - 3